 Ambulatory surgical center is a freestanding outpatient surgical facility.
 It must be licensed as an outpatient clinic according to state and local laws and must meet all requirements of an outpatient clinic providing surgical services.
-It must also meet accreditation standards of The Joint Commission (TJC) or the Accreditation Association of Ambulatory Health Care.
+It must also meet accreditation standards of the Joint Commission on Accreditation of Health Care Organizations or the Accreditation Association of Ambulatory Health Care.

-Authorized referral occurs when you, because of your medical needs, require the services of a specialist who is a non-participating provider, or require special services or facilities not available at a contracting hospital, but only when the referral has been authorized by the claims administrator before services are rendered and when the following conditions are met:
+Authorized referral occurs when you, because of your medical needs, require the services of a specialist who is a non-participating provider, or require special services or facilities not available at a contracting hospital, but only when the referral has been authorized by the plan administrator before services are rendered and when the following conditions are met:

-- 1. there is no participating provider who practices in the appropriate specialty, or there is no contracting hospital which provides the required services or has the necessary facilities; - 2. that meets the adequacy and accessibility requirements of state or federal law; and - 3. the member is referred to hospital or physician that does not have an agreement with Anthem for a covered service by a participating provider.
+- 1. there is no participating provider who practices in the appropriate specialty, or there is no contracting hospital which provides the required services or has the necessary facilities; - that meets the adequacy and accessibility requirements of state or federal law; and - 3. the member is referred to hospital or physician that does not have an agreement with Anthem for a covered service by a participating provider.

-Benefits for medically necessary and appropriate authorized referral services received from a non-participating provider will be payable as shown in the Exceptions under the SUMMARY OF BENEFITS: CO-PAYMENTS.
+Benefits for medically necessary and appropriate authorized referral services received from a non-participating provider will be payable as shown in the SCHEDULES FOR NON-PARTICIPATING PROVIDERS.